Occupational health law: detailed implementation procedures

 Also updated:

-• When additional information relevant to the assessment of a risk in a work unit is collected.
+• When additional information relevant to the risk assessment of a work unit is obtained.

 Annual update for all companies with more than 11 employees.